 - Adjust salt and add if required.

-- The cooking time for brinjals to turn tender is 25 to 30 minutes.
+- The cooking time for brinjals to tenderize well is 25 to 30 minutes.

 - Lastly add chopped coriander leaves into the curry.